Coastal protection –

 Coastal erosion is an increasing problem in many parts of the world, with the intensity of wave action on shorelines being enhanced by climate change.

-WSE units can be placed next to each other in a line with no gaps, effectively producing a breakwater that blocks 100% of the wave action from the coast while converting that energy into electricity.
-Alternatively, if the units are spaced apart, the net effect will be a partial reduction in the wave action reaching the shoreline behind the units, producing the desired level of coastal protection.
+WSE units can be placed next to each other in a line with no gaps, effectively producing a breakwater that can block up to 100% of the wave action from the coast while converting that energy into electricity.